• Skip to primary navigation

 • 2 Zucchini chopped

-• 2 Tbsp Cornstarch if necessary
+• 2 Tbsp Cornstarch optional, for thicker results

 Instructions